sfdcai/pixel-backup/readme.md

    * if you know the filesystem UUID, you can use `./find_device.sh`. this is just a convenience script, you don't need to run this.
 1. run `./mount_ext4.sh <BLOCK_DEVICE>` e.g. `./mount_ext4.sh /dev/block/sdg1`
 > [!CAUTION]
-> the `mount_ext4.sh` script currently disables [selinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) by running `setenforce 0`. you must not have any untrusted apps installed on your device. do not visit untrusted websites. to re-enable selinux, you can reboot your device, or run `setenforce 1` with root permissions.
->
-> want this fixed? see https://github.com/master-hax/pixel-backup-gang/issues/13 https://github.com/master-hax/pixel-backup-gang/blob/b25a5575fba3897cce126c15ed99245b1335f4c3/scripts/mount_ext4.sh#L41
+> `mount_ext4.sh` will attempt to set [selinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) to permissive mode so that Google Photos and other apps can reach the mounted drive. set `PIXEL_BACKUP_DISABLE_SELINUX=0` in the configuration file if you want to opt out (mounting may fail on locked-down builds).

 #### FAT32 drives (when you only have files < 4gb and/or don't want to disable selinux and/or are a Windows only user unwilling to install a tool like [Ext4Fsd](https://github.com/bobranten/Ext4Fsd.git) and/or are transferring directly from some kind of capture device)
 1. connect the FAT32 formatted external drive to the pixel. it should be working normally as removable storage i.e. readable & writable by apps with permission.
 1. find the name of folder that the drive is mounted to. it looks like `/mnt/media_rw/2IDK-11F4` - you can check the path displayed in any file explorer app.
 1. run `./remount_vfat.sh <MOUNTED_FOLDER>` e.g. `./remount_vfat.sh /mnt/media_rw/2IDK-11F4`

-**everything located under `/the_binding` on the external drive should now be visible by apps at `/the_binding` in the internal storage** (the directories are automatically created if they don't already exist)
+**everything located under `/the_binding` on the external drive should now be visible by apps at `/the_binding` in the internal storage** (the directories are automatically created if they don't already exist). progress messages are printed throughout the mount so you can see what the script is doing.

 > [!NOTE]
 > Google Photos will not instantly pick up the new media.
 It scans the filesystem to update their library when it wants to.